sgeorgievska/Game-Of-Life/README.md

 # Game-Of-Life
 John Conway's Game of Life is about cellular automation and complex patterns.

 Brought to life with React, JavaScript, and CSS.
+Following the tutorial of Charlee Li!

 *The rules:* </br>
 *1. Any live cell with fewer than two live neighbors dies, as if caused by under population.* <br/>